CleyFaye/react-forms/README.md

 This function should return a proper React node.

 #### Custom fields
-The `fieldsProvider` property defaults to basic HTML form fields.
+The `fieldProvider` property defaults to basic HTML form fields.
 It takes a function that accepts an object as its only argument with the following properties:

 - `name`: the field name
-- `definition`: the full field definition as an object matching the `FieldDefinition` interface
+- `definition`: the full field definition as an object matching the `DirectFieldDefinition` interface
 - `onAction`: a function that can be called to trigger an action on the form
 - `value`: the effective value for the field
 - `onChange`: a function to call when the value needs to be updated.
 Takes `name` and the new value